ajstamm/gatpkg/README.md

 **Please note: If you update R to 4.2.0, there appears to be a conflict with the package tcltk2, so if you install the master version of GAT on R 4.2.0, GAT may break.
 Please either use R 4.1.x or install the Dev version of GAT using `devtools::install_github("ajstamm/gatpkg@Dev", dependencies = TRUE)`.**

+**Please note: If you update R to 4.2.0, there appears to be a conflict with the package tcltk2.
+If you install the master version of GAT on R 4.2.0, GAT may break.**

 # Geographic Aggregation Tool (GAT)